Karl Kesel: DC Comics

 After a friend at college complimented his inking, Karl Kesel began submitting his portfolio to Marvel Comics and DC Comics.
 Kesel's first work for DC Comics appeared in New Talent Showcase #4 (April 1984).
 He soon became the inker on Tales of the Legion of Super-Heroes — so soon, in fact, that he suspected that he was assigned New Talent Showcase #8 as a test run to see how well he jelled with Tales of the Legion penciller Terry Shoemaker.
-Kesel was discouraged that inks which looked smooth and clear on his original pages appeared clunky in the printed comics, and with some guidance from Dick Giordano he studied how to draw in a way that would appear better on the printed page.
-Kesel worked on the lighthearted 'Mazing Man series, as well as providing inks over the pencils of George Pérez on History of the DC Universe and John Byrne on Legends and Superman vol. 2.
+Kesel was discouraged that inks which looked smooth and clear on his original pages appeared clunky in the printed comics, and with guidance from Dick Giordano he studied how to draw in a way that would appear better on the printed page.
+Kesel worked with Stephen DeStefano on the 'Mazing Man series, as well as providing inks over the pencils of George Pérez on History of the DC Universe and John Byrne on Legends and Superman vol. 2.
 With his then-wife Barbara Kesel, he co-wrote a Hawk and Dove miniseries in 1988 which was drawn by Rob Liefeld.
-Kesel and artist Tom Grummett are the creators of the modern Superboy character, Kon-El, who debuted in the "Reign of the Supermen" story arc, starting from The Adventures of Superman #500 (June 1993).
-An ongoing Superboy series was launched by Kesel and Grummett in February 1994.
+Kesel and artist Tom Grummett are the creators of the modern Superboy character, Kon-El / Conner Kent, who debuted in the "Reign of the Supermen" story arc, starting from The Adventures of Superman #500 (June 1993).
+Kesel and Grummett also worked on Superboy's solo series, which began publishing in February 1994.
 In 1996, Kesel and artist Stuart Immonen produced The Final Night limited series.
-That same year, Kesel was one of the many creators who contributed to the Superman: The Wedding Album one-shot wherein the title character married Lois Lane.
-Kesel wrote the Batman and Superman: World's Finest ten-issue limited series (April 1999–Jan.
-2000) which explored the Post-Crisis history of the two with each of the ten issues taking place one year after the other.
-He and artist Terry Dodson launched a Harley Quinn ongoing series in December 2000.
+That same year, Kesel was one of the many creators who contributed to the Superman: The Wedding Album one-shot, where Superman and Lois Lane married.
+Kesel wrote the 10-issue miniseries Batman and Superman: World's Finest (April 1999–January 2000), which explored the post-Crisis history of the eponymous characters, with each of the ten issues taking place one year after the other.
+Kesel and artist Terry Dodson launched a Harley Quinn ongoing series in December 2000.

 Marvel Comics

 Kesel's first work for Marvel Comics was inking a Vision story in Avengers Spotlight #23 (Oct.
 1989).
 He inked Mark Bagley's cover art for the Japan-exclusive Super Famicom video game The Amazing Spider-Man: Lethal Foes in 1995.
-Kesel wrote Daredevil issues #353–364 (June 1996 – May 1997) and in 2002 wrote the story, "Remembrance of Things Past" in which it was revealed that Ben Grimm, the Thing of the Fantastic Four, is Jewish.
+Kesel wrote Daredevil issues #353–364 (June 1996 – May 1997) and in 2002 wrote the story "Remembrance of Things Past" in which it was revealed that Ben Grimm, the Thing of the Fantastic Four, is Jewish.
 Kesel wrote and drew a "lost" Captain America comic strip from the 1940s which was published on Marvel Digital Comics Unlimited.
-In 2011, he scripted a Hulk and the Human Torch story which had been plotted by Jack C. Harris and drawn by Steve Ditko in the 1980s.
+In 2011, Kesel scripted a Hulk and the Human Torch story which had been plotted by Jack C. Harris and drawn by Steve Ditko in the 1980s.
 It was published by Marvel as Incredible Hulk and the Human Torch: From the Marvel Vault #1 (August 2011).